 For our final podcast of 2020, we’re bringing you a discussion we recorded when lockdown started in the UK in March 2020.
-It seems like an age ago but also like yesterday – when we were just getting to the point of that first lockdown haircut!
-The subject is “Why read the Bible?” which seems just as relevant as we go into a new year in a world very much still in the grip of uncertainty.
-And so, whatever 2020 has been like for you, whether it’s given you sadness or joy or additional stress and strain, perhaps it’s comforting to know that the still small voice of the divine, revealed through an ancient text, will always be there waiting for us to listen.
-So we hope you enjoy this discussion and we wish you all the best for 2021.
+The subject is "Why read the Bible?" which seems just as relevant as we go into a new year in a world very much still in the grip of uncertainty.
+And so, whatever 2020 has been like for you, whether it's given you sadness or joy or additional stress and strain, perhaps it's comforting to know that the still small voice of the divine, revealed through an ancient text, will always be there waiting for us to listen.

-As we’ve reached our 10th episode we thought we should explain a little bit about our aims and our plans for the coming months!
+With growing resources, from podcasts to videos and blogs, Bible Feed is a place for conversations about the Bible and faith in the modern world.
+But who are we?
 Paul and Dan, as members of a lay community called the Christadelphians, discuss what unique perspectives they think the Bible Feed podcast can bring to the wider Christian debate.

 The title of this episode is a question from one of our listeners.
 Dan Weatherall and Jon Davies explore what’s behind it and find that there are even bigger questions to consider, like why are there differences between the Gospels?
 How we answer that gets to the heart of what the Gospels are for and how we read them.
 Listen in and see what you think!